Julia Trotzki

 Why this variant?

-Grapefruit instead of orange: Gives the Margarita a more bitter note, ideal for those who prefer it less sweet.
+Grapefruit instead of orange: Gives the Margarita a more bitter note, ideal for those who prefer less sweetness.

-Rosemary: Adds a fresh, herbal depth that works great in summer.
+Rosemary: Adds a fresh, herbal depth that works wonderfully in summer.

-Smoked salt or rosemary-sugar rim: A small change, big impact with the first sip.
+Smoked salt or rosemary sugar rim: A small change, a big impact on the first sip.

 Non-Alcoholic Margarita: Two Variants That Really Taste Good

-Just because there's no alcohol in it doesn't mean the flavor has to be boring.
+Just because there is no alcohol in it doesn’t mean the taste has to be boring.
 Even without tequila or triple sec, you can recreate the typical margarita balance of acidity, sweetness, and spice.
-Here are two tried-and-true variants: a classic non-alcoholic margarita and one inspired by the Valencia margarita.
+Here are two tested variants: a classic non-alcoholic margarita and one inspired by the Valencia margarita.

 Variant 1: Classic Margarita Mocktail